awaseem/smartmirror/README.md

 ### Isn't semantic ui super overkill?

-Yes 100%, this does not need to change!!!!
+Yes 100%, this does need to change!!!!

 ### Whats going on with https and hue?

-Lets just say that hue does not have an api that interfaces with https, you can just load the unsafe scripts (bad hack) or enable the flag in chromium
+Lets just say that hue doesn't have an api that interfaces with https, you can just load the unsafe scripts (bad hack) or enable the flag in chromium